build-trust/ockam-documentation/guides/examples/end-to-end-encrypted-kafka.md

 ockam identity create producer1
 ```

-Copy over the `project.json` and `producer1.token` files from the earlier section and use it to authenticate and enroll into our Ockam project:
+Copy `producer1.token` file from the earlier section and use it to authenticate and enroll into our Ockam project:

 ```bash
 ockam project authenticate producer1.token --identity producer1